-

 the first dive

-“asking for help without knowing how deep it would go” I’m not used to slowing down.
+“asking for help” I’m not used to slowing down.
 Listening to podcasts.
 Reading.
 Breathing on purpose.Meditating.
 Journaling.
 All of it feels new.
 Slightly unnatural.Like trying on someone else’s habits.
 Growing up, most things were functional.We maximised productivity.
 Optimised time.
 Streamlined processes.
-Even reading was functional.You read for exams.…
+Even reading was functional.You read for exams.
+You read the paper so you knew…

 -